-Pina Colada Dump Cake, an easy dessert recipe and fun twist on the pineapple and coconut cocktail.
+Piña Colada Dump Cake, an easy piña colada cake recipe and fun twist on the pineapple, coconut, and rum cocktail!
+This easy pineapple dump cake recipe doesn’t have many ingredients and ready in no time!

 - Preheat oven to 350 degrees F.

-- Place ½ cup (1 stick) butter in a 13x9-inch baking dish and place in the oven about 3-5 minutes or unitl butter has melted.
+- Place 1/2 cup (1 stick) butter in a 13x9-inch baking dish and place in the oven about 3-5 minutes or until butter has melted.

 - When butter has melted, remove pan from the oven.
 Stir in rum, then frozen pineapple (don't worry if butter starts to freeze a little when in contact with the pineapple; just make sure everything is well mixed).